Daechathon/EGR400-Geovisualization/README.md

 # provide absolute paths for GeoJSON from local machine
 json_path = '/Users/jacob/PycharmProjects/geovisualization/data/GeoJSON/us_states.json'
 ```
-2. Upload the datasets you want to map from various file types
+2. Upload the data sets you want to map from various file types

 ```
 # provide absolute paths for dataset from local machine